grahamfalconer/CV/README.md

 <h2 id="Skills"> Skills </h2>

-**Creative Problem Solving** - Tech is providing me with unique challenges each day, and allowing me to have to take

 **Strong communication** - I have always been recognized as an optimistic and outgoing person by my peers and have regularly been put forward for roles involving demonstrations, negotiations, and public speaking.
-This has not only been in the projects I have done at Makers, but extends further to University where I regularly had to give presentations on the results of our data as well as answer questions from the floor and also in school where I won the Rotary Speaks Youth competition as well as the Model United Nations debate for Sutton Valence.
+This has not only been in the projects I have done at Makers, but extends further to University where I regularly had to give presentations on the results of our projects.
+In school I was also able win the Model United Nations(M.U.N) debate and the Rotary Youth Speaks public speaking competition.
 Practicing my communication in this way has allowed me to become a great story-teller who can help motivate and inspire with my words.

-**Adaptable** - This is arguably the skill I resonate with the most, having lived in 6 different countries by the age of 22 (New Zealand, South Africa, Kuwait, Bahrain, England & Scotland) as well as having attended 9 schools in that time, its fair to say I am no stranger to change and the difficulties that come with it.
-I have always been quick to establish and integrate myself into new cultures.
-This was present during my move from school in Cape Town to Sutton Valence, wherein my 2 years I became an active member in multiple sports teams and other societies where I was able to represent my school.
+**Adaptable** - Having lived in 6 different countries by the age of 22 (New Zealand, South Africa, Kuwait, Bahrain, England & Scotland) as well as having attended 9 schools in that time, its fair to say I am no stranger to change and the difficulties that come with it.
+I have always been quick to establish and integrate myself into new cultures and keen to participate in them.

+**Enthusiastic** - Tech has been an exciting whirlwind for me thus far and I have found enthusiasm to be my enabler in the work I do and believe in sharing that enthusiasm with the team for best results.
+As mentioned in Steven R. Covey's '7 Habits of Highly Effective People' "We work best when others work well".

 <br />